 - Follow the principle of least privileged access where users are given least amount of access needed to perform their job duties.

-If you’re already utilizing a public cloud vendor, you’ve likely established and implemented the appropriate security controls to address your responsibilities in the shared responsibility model.
+If you use a public cloud vendor, you’ve likely established and implemented the appropriate security controls to address your responsibilities in the shared responsibility model.
 It’s easy to assume you can simply duplicate those security controls in another cloud environment.
 After all, there are a lot of similarities between the public cloud providers (PCPs), and therefore, they must be identical from a shared responsibility perspective, right?
 Unfortunately, that is not the case.

 Additionally, you’ll want to keep an eye out for and eliminate any overlapping or redundant processes early on.
 This can help to prevent misalignment on ownership (for example, one group assuming ownership belongs to another ground) as well as prevent oversight on identifying and responding to potential threats.

-If you have experience in AWS, Microsoft, or Google Public Cloud, you’re likely aware that each PCP has its own tool or interface for visibility into their respective services such as security, cost or usage metrics.
-AWS, for example, utilizes CloudTrail to log, monitor & analyze telemetry activity while Microsoft utilize Azure Monitor.
+If you have experience in AWS, Azure, or Google Public Cloud, you’re likely aware that each PCP has its own tool or interface for visibility into their respective services such as security, cost or usage metrics.
+AWS, for example, utilizes CloudTrail to log, monitor and analyze telemetry activity.